 The Fort Wayne Philharmonic Orchestra is seeking a qualified intern to support the organization’s marketing and development needs.
 The position is part-time and paid: $9.00/hr, 15 hr/week with a 300 hr max.
-The anticipated start date is September 16, 2019.
 The intern will report to Director of Marketing.

 College students with an emphasis in Non-profit management, Arts Management, Marketing, Public-Relations, and Communications are encouraged to apply.